-In the evaluation of illustrative alternatives, the crossing X12 alternative was unique in that this alternative had relatively high negative impacts on the Canadian side in comparison to other Canadian alternatives, but relatively low negative impacts on the US side compared to other US alternatives.
-In terms of benefits provided to regional mobility, the alternative provides improved regional mobility for the border transportation network on both sides of the river, but was considered by the Canadian Team to have limited ability to provide continuous/ongoing capacity on the basis that this alternative would not provide a new crossing.
+In the evaluation of illustrative alternatives, the crossing X12 alternative was unique in that this alternative had relatively high negative impacts on the Canadian side in comparison to other Canadian alternatives, but relatively low negative impacts on the U.S. side compared to other U.S. alternatives.
+In terms of benefits provided to regional mobility, the alternative provides improved regional mobility for the border transportation network on both sides of the river, but was considered by the Canadian study team to have limited ability to provide continuous/ongoing capacity.